Syzygianinfern0/dirtfiles/README.md

 ### Everything else

 Its not headless ig.
-Most things are are super rough rn and not to be used just like that.
+Most things are super rough rn and not to be used just like that.

 ## Todo